mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 ###Installing Dmenu

 So far, we have covered the basics of xmonad.
 Now we will install another useful tool called dmenu.
 Dmenu is an app launcher, that lets you type in the name of the app you want to run.
-This comes in real handy as you do not have to run the terminal to run firefox.
+This comes in real handy as you do not have to run the terminal to run Firefox.

-For user with debian based distros, run `sudo apt-get install dmenu` in the terminal.
+For user with debian-based distros, run `sudo apt-get install dmenu` in the terminal.

 For other distro users, follow the instructions [here](http://software.opensuse.org/download.html?project=utilities%3Asuckless&package=dmenu)

 Xmonad has a default key binding to launch dmenu.
 The combo is **MOD-P**.
 On pressing MOD-P, you will notice that a toolbar will appear on the top of the screen.
 Here you can type the name of any application and press *ENTER* to launch it.
 Even partial names work, as long as there is no ambiguity.
-For e.g to run firefox, you can just type fir and that will do the job.
+For e.g. to run Firefox, you can just type fir and that will do the job.

 On pressing *MOD-P*